 gear

-A gooseneck kettle is an essential tool if you want to control every part of the extraction when brewing pour over.
-In this article we take a closer look at some of the best models out there.
+A gooseneck kettle is an essential tool if you want to control every part of the extraction.
+Here are some excellent models.

 Photo of author